 - Annotated Bibliography: The list of reference works, predominately by actual participants, that shed light on the scandal.

-- Annotated Chronology: A highly detailed list of events designed as a reference for placing events in context.
+- Annotated Chronology: A highly detailed list of events designed as a reference for placing Watergate developments in context.